YugabyteDB Managed supports peering virtual private cloud (VPC) networks on AWS and GCP.

 Select In another project and enter the Project ID and VPC network name of the YugabyteDB Managed VPC you are peering with.

 When finished, the status of the peering connection in YugabyteDB Managed changes to Active if the connection is successful.

 Deploy a cluster in the VPC

-You can deploy your cluster in a VPC any time after the VPC is created.
-You must deploy the cluster in the VPC; the VPC can't be changed after cluster creation.
+You can deploy a cluster in the VPC any time after the VPC is created.

 To deploy a cluster in a VPC: